Telenav/open-source-spec/osrm/doc/table_service.md

                     GetHighestDifferentLevel(target, node));
 }
 /************************************************************
-* [Perry] GetHighestDifferentLevel returns highest differernt level for two nodes.
+* [Perry] GetHighestDifferentLevel returns highest different level for two nodes.
 *         At level 0, all nodes belonging to different cells
 *         At highest level, all nodes belonging to the same cell
 *         When two nodes not in the same cell, we could try to promote to upper to